Resources for Pre-College Students

-- In the Jordan Hall atrium, visitors can observe reptiles in the vivarium, and browse the nearby exhibit cases housing a diverse collection of zoological specimens.
-Visitors can also see the painting entitled "Phases of Biology", by Indiana artist Rudy Pozzatti.
+- In the Jordan Hall atrium, visitors can browse the nearby exhibit cases housing a diverse collection of zoological specimens.
+Visitors can also see the painting entitled "Phases of Biology," by Indiana artist Rudy Pozzatti.

 - The first floor conservatories of the Jordan Hall Greenhouse are open to the public.
 Groups of visitors are asked to arrange visits in advance by contacting John Lemon.